 - Refrigerate or freeze your coconut truffles in Tupperware containers if you want to make these in advance and save them for another day!

-- You can roll your finished truffles in anything you dream of so get creative!
+You can roll your finished truffles in anything you want.
+Here are some delicious coating options:

 - Lemon zest